pat-ryan-eeca/Yoda-Data-Migration/readme.md

 # Prerequsisites
-The pyhton scripst get teh database cerdentials from environment variables.
+The python scripst get the database cerdentials from environment variables.
 Set it up with soemthing like

 setx MYSQL_HOST "reporting.uat-enquire.cloud"
 setx MYSQL_PORT "6033"